This Ain’t No Disco!

-Aside from David Bowie who was also recording in Germany with Roxy Music’s Brian Eno, using synthetic instruments for a more decadent ambiance (on his albums Low and Heroes), Moroder was the only producer using automated devices within popular dance music.
-This was a time when synthesizers were quite rare and expensive, despite being primitive – basically a suitcase containing wires and knobs that could be tuned to oscillating frequencies.
-Moroder took the reins and found Sparks a U.K. deal with the very supportive Virgin Records, and with Elektra in the U.S.
+Aside from David Bowie who was also recording in Germany with Roxy Music’s Brian Eno, using synthetic instruments for a more decadent ambiance (on his albums Low and ‘Heroes’) Moroder was the only producer using automated devices within popular dance music.
+This was a time when synthesizers were quite rare and expensive, despite being primitive.
+Moroder took the reins and found Sparks a U.K. deal with the very supportive Virgin Records (Elektra in the USA).

-No. 1 In Heaven was recorded in Los Angeles (though Musicland, Munich is listed on the album).
+No. 1 In Heaven was recorded in Los Angeles (Musicland, Munich is listed on the album).
 Although the Maels were lured toward new electronic sounds, all the drums were played live.
-The track ‘My Other Voice’ featured computerized hi-hat cymbals played in reverse.
+The track “My Other Voice” featured computerized hi-hat cymbals played in reverse.

 “There were no drum machines, so Georgio had a drummer, Keith Forsey who came in and did 15 minutes of kick drum.
 The studio in L.A. was all walls of stuff with cables in it…You’d see these red lights go on and we’d go, ‘Wow!’.
 It was just like a new toy.
 We could never tour this record at the time because it was (technologically) impossible.”

 – Ron Mael, Uncut October 2017

 The fashion models on the album jacket – one Caucasian and one Black – look cold and sterile yet still sexy, as their lab coats are blown upwards like Marilyn Monroe’s white skirt in the film, The Seven Year Itch.
 They stand the exact same position.
 Enroute to heaven’s laboratory they each hold a microscope, indicative of the groundbreaking musical experiment taking place on this record.
 The models were also featured on the stylized remix artwork.
 Sparks’ new logo – a spark plug – flashes in the upper right corner (with a USA denotation on American copies).
-The ‘Tryouts For the Human Race’ single sleeves and picture discs depicted robotic mannequin hands and test tubes, mixing 2 parts Rock with 2 parts Disco – and just a dash of Chemical X. The results were explosive!
+The ‘Tryouts For the Human Race’ single sleeves and picture discs show robotic mannequin hands and test tubes, mixing 2 parts Rock with 2 parts Disco – and just a dash of Chemical X. The results were explosive!